saicumbulam/System-Design/ddis/Reliability Scalability and Maintainability.md

 Twitter used the first approach initially but they now use approach 1.
 The downside to approach 2 is that posting a tweet requires a lot of extra work.

 Note that Twitter is now implementing a hybrid of both approaches.
 For most users, tweets continue to be fanned out to home timelines at the time when they are posted.
 However, for a small number of users with millions of followers (celebrities), they are exempted from the fan out.

-## Describing Performance
-load increases in the following two ways:
-- When you increase a load parameter and keep system resources (CPU, memory, network, bandwidth, etc.) unchanged, how is the performance of the system affected?
-- When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?

 ## Latency vs response time
 **Response time** is what the client sees: besides the actual time to process a request(service time), it includes network delays and queuing delays.